 410 North 12th Street

 Richmond, VA 23298-0533

 F: (804) 828-8359

 Pharmaceutics is a multidisciplinary applied science concerned with the process of transforming chemical entities (new or old) into dosage forms that deliver and maintain appropriate drug concentrations at target sites in the body for appropriate times, while being used safely and effectively by patients.
-This field requires integration and application of basic concepts from chemistry, biology, physiology, biochemistry and engineering.
-Our faculty bring together expertise in physical pharmacy, biopharmaceutics, clinical pharmacokinetics, formulation, bioanalysis, drug metabolism, drug transport and materials science, to support our educational and research missions.
+The field encompasses a multitude of scientific disciplines that support the drug discovery and development processes including identifying, designing and making new therapeutic molecules and dosage forms (e.g., suspensions, tablets, aerosols), delineating how drugs interact with biological systems (ADME, pharmacokinetics), mechanism of action at biological targets, and bioanalytical analysis (identifying and quantitating drug molecules and metabolites).
+Our faculty bring together expertise in physical pharmacy, biopharmaceutics, clinical pharmacokinetics, formulation, bioanalysis, drug metabolism, and drug transport, to support our educational and research missions.

 The Department of Pharmaceutics facilitates the ability of faculty and students to positively impact human health through the advancement of research and education in the pharmaceutical sciences.

 Bringing today’s leaders in research and education together to drive tomorrow’s innovations in the pharmaceutical sciences.